Here are three easy cardboard and inner tube love ideas for you and your kids to try out for this love month!

 SOME TIPS!

-• If your can find similar size boxes that’s great, but you can be inventive and choose different size boxes, or even one biggish box, as it’s only playing the part of a base to attach the letters on.
+- If you can find similar-sized boxes, that’s great, but you can be inventive and choose different-sized boxes, or even one biggish box, as it’s only playing the part of a base to attach the letters on.

-• Having seperate boxes allows you to move the letters about and hang them how you like.
+- Having separate boxes allows you to move the letters about and hang them how you like.

-• When cutting card for letters, the width is entirely up to you depending on the size of your boxes.
+- When cutting cards for letters, the width is entirely up to you, depending on the size of your boxes.

-• I decided to add PVA glue and glitter to all the joints and edges as it hid grooves and slight imperfections, as well as make them look good.
+- I decided to add PVA glue and glitter to all the joints and edges, as it hid grooves and slight imperfections, as well as made them look good.